surajmhulke/Housing_price_prediction/README.md

 Suraj's passion for data science and machine learning has led him to contribute to open-source projects and collaborate on innovative solutions.
 With a commitment to making data science accessible and user-friendly, Suraj's work aims to deliver accurate predictions while maintaining an open-source philosophy.

-Feel free to connect with Suraj on GitHub to explore his projects and contribution.
+Feel free to connect with on GitHub to explore my projects and contribution.

-Certainly, I can help you make your README better.
-Below is an enhanced version of your README that incorporates the suggestions mentioned earlier:

 # Housing Price Prediction in Beijing